HK, China stocks weaker as global central bank tightening worries weigh

 * Beijing's tightening could hurt economic activity - UBS

-SHANGHAI, July 7 Hong Kong and China stocks followed most Asian markets lower on Friday morning as growing concerns about policy tightening by the world's central bank weighed on global bourses.
+SHANGHAI, July 7 (Reuters) - Hong Kong and China stocks followed most Asian markets lower on Friday morning as growing concerns about policy tightening by the world's central bank weighed on global bourses.

 Worries that China's economic growth could slow in the second half has also curbed risk appetite.